pingcap/docs-cn/benchmark/benchmark-sysbench-v5-vs-v4.md

 ---
 title: TiDB Sysbench Performance Test Report -- v5.0 vs. v4.0
+summary: TiDB v5.0 outperforms v4.0 in Sysbench performance tests.
+Point Select performance improved by 2.7%, Update Non-index by 81%, Update Index by 28%, and Read Write by 9%.
+The test aimed to compare performance in the OLTP scenario using AWS EC2.
+Test results were presented in tables and graphs.
 ---

 # TiDB Sysbench Performance Test Report -- v5.0 vs. v4.0